Table of Contents

 For an added punch, talk about the reason that they were chosen for the job, the initiatives they will be involved in, the reason that you (or their manager) chose them for their particular skills and talents.

 In this section, include all the general but important information they need to advance through the onboarding process, as well as how to access or link to any critical information.
+Provide information for the first day/week to let the new employee know what to expect.
+First impressions matter!
+Nothing would be worse than getting your new hire excited for their first day only to greet them with disorganization and confusion when they arrive.
+Important information to include

 - What they need to prove eligibility to work